Natasha Salifyanji Kaoma

-Natasha Salifyanji Kaoma (born 1992) is a Zambian medical doctor, best known for being the founder of Copper Rose Zambia with Faith Suwilanji Kaoma an organisation seeking to teach women the importance of sexual and reproductive health.
+Natasha Salifyanji Kaoma (born 1992) is a Zambian medical doctor.
+She is best known for being the founder of Copper Rose Zambia with Faith Suwilanji Kaoma, an organisation seeking to teach women the importance of sexual and reproductive health.
 She is a women's health advocate and the 2017 Queen's Young Leaders Award winner.
 She is a member of the Royal Commonwealth Society for her work in improving the lives of Commonwealth citizens and was also nominated for the Nelson Mandela-Graca Machel youth activism award in 2016.

 Early life and education

 Natasha Salifyanji Kaoma was born in 1992 in Livingstone, Zambia.
 She grew up as the sixth of seven children in a largely female household.
 She attended Cosmopolitan for her primary education and later went to St. Mary’s Secondary School in Lusaka, where she completed her secondary studies in 2007.

-She furthered her education at the University of Zambia, where she obtained a Bachelor of Science in Human Biology and later pursued Bachelor of Medicine and Bachelor of Surgery (MBChB) degree at the same institution.
+She furthered her education at the University of Zambia, where she obtained a Bachelor of Science in human biology and later pursued Bachelor of Medicine and Bachelor of Surgery (MBChB) degrees at the same institution.

 Career

 In 2015, while studying medicine at the University of Zambia, Natasha Kaoma co-founded Copper Rose Zambia (CRZ) together with Faith Suwilanji Kaoma.
-The team was able to raise about ZK3,000 (roughly US$300) through door to door fundraising at the campus which was used for the first outreach program at Makeni Konga Basic School.
-Natasha personal vision is to empower one million women and girls by 2022 through mentorship (self-development strategies) and awareness of sexual and reproductive health rights, by 2021, Copper Rose Zambia had reached more than 100,000 young people in Zambia through it programs.
+The team raised approximately ZK3,000 (roughly US$300) through door to door fundraising at the campus which was used for the first outreach program at Makeni Konga Basic School.
+Kaoma's personal vision was to empower one million women and girls by 2022 through mentorship (self-development strategies) and awareness of sexual and reproductive health rights.
+By 2021, Copper Rose Zambia had reached more than 100,000 young people in Zambia through it programs.